patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

       * 5 reads/s; max total read rate is 2MB/s
       * 1000 writes/s; max total write rate is 1MB/s
-    * can increase a Stream's capacity by increasing the number of shards
+    * can increase a Stream's capacity by increasing the number of shards (called resharding)

   ###### Kinesis Video Streams

-  * securely stream video from connected devices to AWS
+  * securely stream video (used for analytics or ML) from connected devices to AWS
 * Kinesis Data Firehose

   * capture, transform, and load data streams into AWS data stores
   * allows for near-real-time analytics
-  * no shards (no data retention)
+  * no shards (no data retention) - all capacity and sizing is automated for you
+  * no need for consumers to consume data
+  * no BI tools
-  * data comes from producers; data is sent to Kinesis Firehose;
+  * data comes from producers; data is sent to Kinesis Firehose; Firehose stores transformed data in AWS data stores
 * Kinesis Data Analytics

-  * analyze, query, and transform streamed data (in real-time); storing results in an AWS data store
+  * analyze, query, and transform streamed data (**in real-time**); storing results in an AWS data store
-  * uses standard SQL
+  * **uses standard SQL**
+  * data comes from producers; data is sent to Kinesis Firehose or Kinesis Data Streams; Kinesis Data Analytics runs SQL on data; data stored in AWS data stores

+###### Consumers

+* Kinesis Client Library runs on the consumer instance

+  * tracks the number of shards in your system
+  * discovers new shards after resharding
+  * ensures that for every shard, there is a record processor
+  * manages the number of record processors relative to the number of shards and consumers

+    * will load balance if you have multiple consumers
+* generally number of consumer instances should not be higher than the number of shards

+  * exceptions being failure or standby purposes
+* you never need multiple consumers to handle the processing load one shard; one consumer can process multiple shards

+  * CPU utilization should be the metric for increasing/decreasing your consumer quantity - best practice use an Auto Scaling group based on CPU load

 ### ElasticBeanstalk -

 ##### What it is

 * [](https://aws.amazon.com/dynamodb/)[](https://aws.amazon.com/kms/)[](https://aws.amazon.com/ses/)[](https://aws.amazon.com/ses/)[](https://aws.amazon.com/kinesis/)<https://aws.amazon.com/elasticbeanstalk/>
+* service to deploy and scale applications

+  * supports go, ruby, node, java, .net, and php
+  * supports tomcat and docker
+  * allows developers to deploy code without worrying about the underlying infrastructure
+* handles

+  * infrastructure - provisioning, load balancing, scaling, health monitoring
+  * application platform - installing and managing the stack,
+* gives you complete administrative control